-This Official Statement, including the cover page and appendices, is provided for the purpose of presenting certain information relating to The Metropolitan District, Hartford County, Connecticut (the "District") in connection with the original issuance and sale of \$21,775,000 General Obligation Bond Anticipation Notes (the "Notes") of the District.
+This Official Statement, including the cover page and appendices, is provided for the purpose of presenting certain information relating to The Metropolitan District, Hartford County, Connecticut (the "District") in connection with the original issuance and sale of \$87,446,000 General Obligation Bond Anticipation Notes, Series A (the "Series A Notes") and \$100,000,000 General Obligation Bond Anticipation Notes, Series B (the "Series B Notes" and together with the Series A Notes, the "Notes") of the District.

 The Notes are being offered for sale at public bidding.
-A Notice of Sale dated March 12, 2013 has been furnished to prospective bidders.
+A Notice of Sale dated May 14, 2013 has been furnished to prospective bidders.
 Reference is made to the Notice of Sale for the terms and conditions of the bidding on the Notes.

 This Official Statement is not to be construed as a contract or agreement between the District and the purchasers or holders of any of the Notes.
 Any statement made in this Official Statement involving matters of opinion or estimates is not intended to be a representation of fact, and no representation is made that any such opinion or estimate will be realized.
 Neither the delivery of this Official Statement nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the District since the date hereof.
-All quotations from and summaries and explanations of provisions of statutes, charters, or other laws and acts and proceedings of the District contained herein do not purport to be complete and are qualified in their entirety by reference to the original official documents, and all references to the Notes and the proceedings of the District relating thereto are qualified in their entirety by reference to the definitive form of the Notes and such proceedings.
+All quotations from and summaries and explanations of provisions of statutes, charters, or other laws and acts and proceedings of the District contained herein do not purport to be complete and are qualified in their entirety by reference to the Notes and the proceedings of the District relating thereto are qualified in their entirety by reference to the definitive form of the Notes and such proceedings.